 MG encountered 2 big problems with this car.
 First, even though MG did a considerable amount of work to the basic MGB to create the MGC, it was still perceived as just an MGB with a bigger engine.
 Secondly, it was not really a sports car.
 The 3.0 liter 6 had little torque.
 It had a top speed of 120 MPH, but took over 10 seconds to get to 60.
 The 3.0 liter engine was also heavy which gave the car a tendency to understeer.

-On the plus side, the MGC could cruise all day long at highway speeds and were extremely comfortable compared to the MGB.
+On the plus side, the MGC could cruise all day long at highway speeds and was extremely comfortable compared to the MGB.

 In total, 4,457 MGC GTs were built.
 (MG also built 4,542 roadsters.)
 Roughly half wound up in North America.